legodude17/cs440-capstone/README.md

-# Arimaa Bot(s)
+# Arimaa Algorithm Exploration

-> A main arimaa bot and a bunch of supporting infrastructure
+> A project comparing different algorithms using Arimaa

+This will eventually contain many different bots that use different algorithms, but for now there's only a few bots and one algorithm.
+Here's the list:

+- `HumanPlayer` is a way for you to play against a bot yourself.
+It will prompt you for your move when it's your turn.
+- `RandomPlayer` is a very simple bot that makes completely random moves.
-The main bot of the project is housed in `MCTSPlayer.py`.
-It is an Arimaa bot using the Monte-Carlo Tree Search algorithm.
+- `MCTSPlayer` is the only algorithm that I've implemented so far, it uses the Monte-Carlo Tree Search algorithm.

 ## Best Initial